Ahom kingdom: Extent

 In extent the kingdom's length was about 500 miles (800 km) and with an average breadth of 60 miles (96 km).
 The kingdom can be divided into three major regions: the north bank (Uttarkul), the south bank (Dakhinkul), and the island of Majuli.
 The north bank (Uttarkul) was more populated and fertile but the Ahom kings set up their capital on the south bank (Dakinkul) because it had more inaccessible strongholds and defensible central places.

 Demographics

 Population

 From 1500 to 1770 A.D., one comes across definite signs of demographic growth in the region.
 There was terrible depopulation In course of the Moamoria rebellion (1769–1805) when more than half of the population fell off.
-Again, during the Burmese regime, the Burmese depredations (1817-1825) further reduced the population by 1/3.
+Again, during the Burmese regime, the Burmese depredations (1817–1825) further reduced the population by 1/3.
 It shows that only 7/8 lakh people remained, at the time of British annexation.
 King Pratap Singha is who, systematised the population distribution and settlement of villages.
 The census of adult male population of the state was taken very strictly so that every working man would be registered for the state service.
 The census were properly recorded in registers called paikar piyalar kakat.

-The following table estimates the population composition of Ahom Kingdom during the reign of king Rajeswar Singha (1751-1769).
+The following table estimates the population composition of classes, during the reign of king Rajeswar Singha (1751–1769).
 According to the population estimates computed by Gunabhiram Barua.

-During the reign of Pratap Singha (1603–1641), excluding the territory of Kamrup, the relevant adult male population between (15–60 age group) is estimated to be 4.2 lakhs and later 6.1 lakhs.
-The total population during the reign of Pratap Singha is estimated by Guha to be 1,680,000 and 2,440,000 respectively during the time frame of 1615–1620.
-1669, the total population fell, meanwhile during to lingering the Ahom–Mughal conflicts and a severe drought in 1665.
-The total adult population in 1669 is estimated to be 4 lakhs.
-The total population is estimated to be 1,600,000 in 1669.
-These population estimates till now are excluding Kamrup.

-In the reign of Rudra Singha (1696-1714).
-For his preparation to invade Bengal he collected 4,00,000 soldiers, while 3,60,000 were native Assamese the other 40,000 soldiers were collected from the vassals.
-The militia register in his state revealed that 2,60,000 paiks could be mobilized if the combatants (Kanri) alone were called up, and 3,60,000 paiks, if the non-combatants (Chamua).
-The population during Rudra Singha reign is estimated to be, including Kamrup, 2,880,000 as per Guha.